 - People ask to be admitted to the monastery;

 - The abbot offers a new name to the applicant who thus becomes a novice and, as a sign of humility and affection, washes his feet;

 - The novice makes vows by becoming a monk;

 - The abbot calls his monks and they consult on matters important to the community;

 - It also serves as a chamber for deceased monks.

-Initially the chapter was only a place where the distribution of manual work among the monks would happen.
-Only with time, it became a place dedicated exclusively to the official meetings of the community.
+- Initially, the chapter house was only a place where the distribution of manual work among the monks would happen.
+Only with time it became a place dedicated exclusively to the official meetings of the community.

-In the scriptoria, monks transcribed not only the texts of ancient civilizations but also the religious texts of the first Christian communities.
+- In the scriptoria, monks transcribed not only the texts of ancient civilisations but also the religious texts of the first Christian communities.
 They often embellished the texts with precious and richly decorated capital letters, details, annotations, and figures on the margins.

 Dorms and cells

 - The dorm was the common dormitory where, according to the rule, a lamp was always kept on.
 If the dorm was full of monks, more lamps were placed in the dormitories.
 Over the years, common dormitories were replaced by individual cells.